rocult/rbxl_encoder/README.md

 # Example Project

-This is an opinionated project layout, how I think you should layout your projects.
-View the chapters for each part below.
+An encoder that converts Roblox instances to the `.rbxl` binary file format.

-## Documentation
+## Building and Usage

+This script was created based upon a [template](https://github.com/rocult/script-template).
 Please read the documentation on how to best use this template and installation.
 You can find it on the [docs branch here](https://github.com/rocult/script-template/tree/docs).

-## Building and Usage

 *If you don't want to read the documentation...*